Importance of Gut Health and a Healthy Immune System

 Gut dysbiosis is the imbalance and lack of diversity of the type of gut microbes that live in the gut with the less healthy wanting to take over the good. microbes.

 - Eat more whole foods & less processed foods especially those containing emulsifiers like polysorbate 80 & carboxy methycellulose.
+These food reduce the healthy microbes in your gut.

 - Get adequate fiber naturally from foods. (the types of high fiber foods may vary depending on if you have certain GI conditions).